Language: EN

 Static Variables

-Static variables are declared with the static keyword and belong to the class instead of a specific instance.
-They are accessible without creating an instance of the class, and their lifecycle lasts until the application finishes.
+Static variables are declared with the static keyword and belong to the class (instead of to a specific instance).
+They are accessible without creating an instance of the class and their lifecycle lasts until the application ends.

 public class Counter